QwikDev/astro/libs/qwikdev-astro/README.md

 ### Starts fast, stays fast

 One of Astro's key features is **Zero JS, by default**.
-Unfortunately, when we want to add a JavaScript framework this is usually not the case.
+Unfortunately, when we want to add a JavaScript framework, and any subsequent components this is usually not the case.

-If we want to introduce interactivity with a framework (React, Vue, Svelte, etc.) the framework runtime is then introduced into the mix, and the amount of components added to the page is O(n) with the amount of JavaScript.
+If we want to introduce interactivity with a framework such as React, Vue, Svelte, etc., the framework runtime is then introduced.
+Consequently, the number of components added to the page increases linearly O(n) with the amount of JavaScript.

 #### Astro + Qwik

-Qwik builds on top of the Astro's **Zero JS, by defaut** principle.
-Even with interactivity, the framework is not executed until it needs to be.
-The components are also not executed unless they are resumed.
+Qwik builds on top of the Astro's **Zero JS, by defaut** principle and then some.
+Thanks to resumability, the components are not executed unless resumed.
+Even with interactivity, the framework is also not executed until it needs to be.
 It is O(1) constant.

-Instead, on page load a 1kb minified tiny piece of JavaScript called the [Qwikloader](https://qwik.builder.io/docs/advanced/qwikloader/#qwikloader) downloads the rest of the application on an as needed basis.
+Instead, upon page load, a tiny 1kb minified piece of JavaScript, known as the [Qwikloader](https://qwik.builder.io/docs/advanced/qwikloader/#qwikloader), downloads the rest of the application as needed.

 ### Containers vs. Islands